 - 870.5900 Thermal Regulating System

-The CPB Temperature Controller is intended to supply temperature-controlled water to heat exchangers associated with devices (e.g., blood oxygenators) intended to keep circulating blood and organs at a specific temperature best suited to the type of surgery being performed.
+The CPB Temperature Controller is intended to supply temperature-controlled water to heat exchangers associated with devices (for example, blood oxygenators) intended to keep circulating blood and organs at a specific temperature best suited to the type of surgery being performed.
 Thermal Regulating Systems are generally cleared for use with warming/cooling blankets.
 Although heater-cooler devices fall under the cardiovascular classification regulations, they may be used during a variety of medical procedures.

 1 Sommerstein R, Rüegg C, Kohler P, Bloemberg G, Kuster SP, Sax H. Transmission of Mycobacterium chimaera from Heater–Cooler Units during Cardiac Surgery despite an Ultraclean Air Ventilation System.
 Emerg Infect Dis.
 2016 June;22(6):1008-13. http://wwwnc.cdc.gov/eid/article/22/6/16-0045_article